fp4ts/fp4ts/README.md

 providing minimal functional interface for building HTTP services.
 In addition to the http4s, this port also includes [Servant](https://haskell-servant.github.io/)-like [dsl](./packages/http/dsl) for API declaration.

+- `@fp4ts/parse` Adaptation of the [Parsec](https://hackage.haskell.org/package/parsec-3.1.15.0/docs/Text-Parsec.html) library,
+a parser combinator library with polymorphic input and evaluation effect type.
+By default, the library provides tools for text parsing.
+Parsec was chosen instead of the [cats-parse](https://github.com/typelevel/cats-parse/) existing in the Typelevel ecosystem for the simplicity of the implementation, support for polymorphic input types and contrary to the decision made in cats-pase, unification of parsers guaranteed to consume input and ones that do not.

 - `@fp4ts/stream` Port of the [FS2](https://github.com/typelevel/fs2) library
-for purely functional, effectul, and polymorphic stream processing.
+for purely functional, effect-ful, and polymorphic stream processing.

 - `@fp4ts/schema` The library for describing types of Kind-0 and Kind-1, with
 derivation capabilities for common typeclasses such as Eq, Functor, Foldable, and more.